misje/dhcpoptinj/README.md

 1. Install (optional, but you will benefit from having dhcpoptinj in your PATH): `sudo make install`

+The makefile does not install the man page (doc/dhcpoptinj.8) nor the bash completion file (debian/dhcpoptinj.bash-completion).
+Debhelper does such a good job of making sure that these files are installed correctly, making sure the completions work instantly and that the man-db is updated.
+I have no intention of duplicating this installation logic, so please use the deb package if you want these extra files.

 ### Demolish

 1. Run `sudo make uninstall` from your build directory